khakhalin/notes/00_words_to_lookup.md

 Classic ML and friends
 * gradient boosting
-* loess - how is it different from b-splines?
 * the difference between tSNE and UMAP
 * that one about types of DL optimizers
 * make sure all graph altorithms are covered